simdjson/simdjson/doc/basics.md

 ```

-Unlike `parser.iterate`, `parser.iterate_many` may parse "on demand" (lazily).
+Unlike `parser.iterate`, `parser.iterate_many` may parse "On-Demand" (lazily).
 That is, no parsing may have been done before you enter the loop
 `for (auto doc : docs) {` and you should expect the parser to only ever fully parse one JSON document at a time.

 As with `parser.iterate`, when calling  `parser.iterate_many(string)`, no copy is made of the provided string input.
 The provided memory buffer may be accessed each time a JSON document is parsed.
 Calling `parser.iterate_many(string)` on a  temporary string buffer (e.g., `docs = parser.parse_many("[1,2,3]"_padded)`) is unsafe (and will not compile) because the  `document_stream` instance needs access to the buffer to return the JSON documents.